 When we have a shy, unavailable or overseas author and we want to read their story at an event, we use actors, or people who just love reading aloud.

-Here are biographies of some of the people who have helped us out on various occasions for the princely fee of a book – a badge – and a drink.
+Here are biographies of some of the people who have helped us out on various occasions, sometimes only for the princely fee of a book – a badge – and a drink.
 We are hugely grateful to them all.

 Adam Ganne is a LAMDA graduate, he has mainly worked in TV, film and voice-over work.
 Recent projects include the short Hard Hat by Karan Kandhari, voice-over work for Young Victoria and Hellboy 2, and the role of Paris in Romeo and Juliet at the Southwark Playhouse.
 Adam speaks German and Polish fluently.

 Adam read Mirror by Cherry Potts for us at Ealing Library.